callumhardy/Stretched/README.md

 	});

 You may alter any of the configurable parameters listed here inside a breakpoint.
 Even another breakpoint... but that would just be crazy sauce! pffffft! breakpoinception indeed!

+### Triggering image stretching when an element is un-hidden

+There are some circumstances where an element that has already been stretchED is hidden from the browser.
+The browser is then resized, after which the stretchED element is displayed again.
+The built in `$(window).resize()` trigger won't function in this case.
+To make sure the image assumes the correct dimensions when it is made visible again you must manually trigger the re-stretching of the element.

+	hiddenElement.fadeIn(200, function(){
+		element.trigger('stretch');
+	});

+**Note:** In the above example the element that was initially stretchED and had the trigger called on was not itself hidden.
+It was inside a container element that was hidden.
+Hiding the element that you've run stretchED on is a bad life choice.

 ## Dependencies